zxeltor/STOCombatAnalyzer/README.md

 You could also run the dotnet cli build and run commands from inside the zxeltor.StoCombatAnalyser.Interface project folder as well.

 ## Release and package installer
 I've been playing with a ClickOnce installer.
-You can download and install the latest from this link: [https://starfleet.engineer/StoCombatAnalyzer/Publish.html](https://starfleet.engineer/StoCombatAnalyzer/Publish.html)

-Note: The app and installer are signed with a localy generated certificate.
-Since it's not from a known publisher, you'll get warnings during the install process about it coming from an untrusted publisher.
+I will make it available once I figure things out.

 ## Quick Start
 After you have a successful build, do the following to get started using the application.